madajaju/EmbracingDigitalTransformation/docs/episodes/edt-28/episode.md

 ---
 layout: posts
-title: Legacy Integration with Cloud and RPA
+title: "Legacy Integration with Cloud and RPA"
 number: 28
 permalink: EDT28
 has_children: false
 parent: Episodes
 nav_order: 28
 tags:
     - RPA
     - Business Automation

-date:
+date: 2020-11-06
 guests:
     - Darren W Pulsipher

 img: thumbnail.png
-summary: One of the growing areas to help with Legacy Integration and automation of integration is the use of automation tools and frameworks.
+summary: "One of the growing areas to help with Legacy Integration and automation of integration is the use of automation tools and frameworks.
 Over the last 3 years, a significant emphasis on the automation of workflows with legacy and new cloud-aware applications for information workers has emerged.
 These tools sets are called Robotic Process Automation (RPA) tools.
-Darren Pulsipher, Chief Solution Architect, Public Sector, Intel, reviews the Robotic Process Automation (RPA) industry and tool offerings.
+Darren Pulsipher, Chief Solution Architect, Public Sector, Intel, reviews the Robotic Process Automation (RPA) industry and tool offerings."
 ---

 {% include soundcloud.html id="edt28" title="#28 Legacy Integration with Cloud and RPA" %}